arthurgassner/swissenergy-frontend/docs/modelling.md

 [^6]: I am _by far_ not the first person to make that point -- with KISS being one example of it -- but it's so easy to forget that I think it's important to hammer it in.

 Wonderful, let's say we listened and started with a simple approach -- a _dummy baseline_.
-Unfortunately, the user is not satisfied -- i.e. the business need is not answered.
+Unfortunately, the user is not satisfied -- i.e. the business need is not answered, and we're below the "good-enough" threshold.

 <figure markdown="span">
   ![Image title](assets/modelling/placeholder.png){ width="100%" }